Contact Johnson/Citronberg | (855) 959-4003

 Solicitation of a minor is a serious internet sex crime that is treated harshly under Virginia law.
 The attorneys at Johnson/Citronberg have extensive experience in defending people accused of online solicitation of a minor.
-From our offices in Alexandria and Charlottesville, our skilled sex crimes attorneys have successfully handled these cases across Virginia, and we work tirelessly to defend our clients and their reputations.
+From our offices in Alexandria and Charlottesville, our skilled sex crimes attorneys have successfully handled these cases across Virginia, including Fairfax, Prince William, Loudoun, Arlington, Richmond, and Charlottesville.
+We work tirelessly to defend our clients and their reputations.
+Our team includes skilled Virginia Solicitation of a Minor Lawyers who are dedicated to providing a strong defense in these sensitive and high-stakes cases.

-Under Virginia law, online Solicitation of a Minor is a felony offense, which can be found at Virginia Code § 18.2-374.3.
-The law makes it unlawful to use a computer, cell phone, or any similar device to do any of the following:
+Online Solicitation of a Minor is a felony offense in Virginia.
+The law can be found at Virginia Code § 18.2-374.3, and generally it prohibits the use of a computer, cell phone, or any similar device to propose that a child perform a sexual act.
+Specifically, the law prohibits the following:

 Under Virginia law, a person convicted of solicitation of a minor can be sentenced up to 10 years in prison if the victim is between 15 and 17 years old.
 If the victim is under the age of 15 and the defendant is more than 7 years older, Virginia law imposes a mandatory minimum sentence of 5 years in prison.
 Penalties increase significantly if someone breaks the same law a second time.

-It should be noted that in the vast majority of cases involving an internet sting operations the “child” claims to be 14 or younger, thereby triggering the mandatory minimum sentence.
+It should be noted that in the vast majority of cases involving internet sting operations, the “child” claims to be 14 or younger, thereby triggering the mandatory minimum sentence.
 A conviction will also cause an individual to have to register on Virginia’s sex offender registry.
-A conviction, however, can be sealed under Virginia Code § 19.2-392.12 unless the 5 year mandatory minimum applies.
+A conviction, however, can be sealed under Virginia Code § 19.2-392.12 unless the 5-year mandatory minimum applies.
+It is important to understand that a minor can be charged with sexual abuse in certain cases, and the penalties can vary depending on the specific circumstances and the age of the involved parties.

-People are typically arrested for this offense by either communicating online with an actual child or, more commonly, being caught in an undercover “internet sting operation.”
+An internet sting in Virginia involves law enforcement posing online as a minor to lure adults into sexual communication.
+People are typically arrested for this offense after communicating with the undercover officer and agreeing to meet somewhere.
 During these sting operations, the police will create a fake online profile or a fake posting on a website or cellphone application.
 When someone responds, the officer will normally state that he or she is a minor and then ask the person to send sexually explicit pictures or agree to meet somewhere.
 By sending a photo or agreeing to meet, the individual can find himself being charged with online solicitation of a minor.

 The best way to defend yourself against criminal charges is to hire a lawyer as soon as possible.
 Contact us today to discuss how we can help your case.

-People often wrongly assume that there are no defenses to solicitation of a minor charges.
-But in many cases, the person being charged did not believe that they were talking to an actual “child.”
+While people often wrongly assume that there are no defenses to solicitation of a minor charges, the arrested individual in these cases often believed that they were talking to an adult.
+In other cases.
 In other cases, the person may have been entrapped by law enforcement.
 To understand these legal defenses, it is important to first understand the background of internet sting operations in Virginia.
+Our team of criminal defense lawyers can help you navigate these complex issues and work to protect your rights throughout the legal process.

 Virginia’s internet sting operations are largely conducted by the Internet Crimes Against Children (ICAC) Task Force which is comprised of law enforcement officers across Virginia.
 This Task Force is federally funded, and the amount of funds that it receives from the federal government is dependent on the number of people who are arrested in internet sting operations.
 Because the Task Force is motivated by the number of arrests, the members of the Task Force often engage in aggressive and unfair tactics.
 The result is that many innocent people are charged.